Septic Services in Weatherford, TX

 Septic Pumping

 Most Weatherford households should pump every 3-5 years, with larger families closer to every 2-3 years.
 The sandy loam soils in the Cross Timbers region generally drain better than the clay-heavy soils to the east, but don't skip maintenance.
-According to the EPA, regular pumping keeps solids from escaping into the drain field and is the single most effective step in preventing costly system failures.
+Regular pumping keeps solids from escaping into the drain field and extends system life significantly.

 New System Installation